top of page

 Hatha Yoga

-HATHA YOGA - Release & Unwind
+HATHA YOGA - gentle/restorative

 This slow-paced and largely floor-based class is ideal to wind down after a stressful/exhausting day.
-The focus is on releasing tension from the body through more gentle practices.
+The focus is on releasing tension from the body through gentle practices.
 These can include gentle rocking moves, the use of props to support the body, occasional self-massage, or staying longer in a (supported) position to explore subtle movements or sensations within the body.

 Level: all

-Should you feel uncomfortable on the ground, Kundalini Yoga might be a better choice as most moves can be practised while sitting on a chair.
-Those with back problems may also have a look at our "Yoga for Sensitive Backs".
+TIP: Very active people, or may find this class quite challenging!
+In this case, you best attend one of the general Hatha yoga classes first (see descriptions below).
+If you have trouble to sit on/get up from the floor, Tibetan Yoga might be a better choice as most moves can be practised while sitting on a chair.
+People with back problems may also have a look at our "Yoga for Sensitive Backs".

-HATHA YOGA - Reset & Balance
+HATHA YOGA - general

 We typically work through the whole body, often playing with the opposites such as left/right, front/back, movement/stillness.
 We may also consider imbalances that are related to the time of the day or the seasons.